ClareJolly/vscode-protected-branch-alert/README.md

 - First edit on a protected branch → shows a warning popup
 - If ignored → reminds you again after 10 minutes (only if you're still editing)
 - If you switch to another branch → timer resets, no more reminders
+- Red status bar alert appears at all times when on a protected branch
 - No alerts while idle — only when you actively edit files

 ## 🧪 Local Installation